Afshin Ellian: Youth

+Politics, exile and legal scholarship

-However, there he still faced extradition back to Iran thus shortly afterwards he fled to Afghanistan where already a community of intellectuals and activists from Iran had gathered.
+After the revolution, the Fadaiyan-e-Khalq split.
+Many followers become adherents of either the majority branch of this party or supporters of the Tudeh Party of Iran.
+Ellian became both a member of the Tudeh Party of Iran and active with the Youth Organization of Tudeh Party of Iran.
+The Islamic government prohibited and suppressed all political parties and activities which were not aligned with it after the Revolution.
+This meant that also Ellian was in danger of being arrested which, hence, led him to go underground and finally to escape from Iran.
+He decided to escape to Pakistan.
+In Pakistan, he still faced extradition back to Iran thus shortly afterwards he fled to Afghanistan where already a community of intellectuals and activists from Iran had gathered.
 There he met Siavash Kasraie who was also a member of the Tudeh Party of Iran and from whom he learned poetry.
 Besides he studied medicine for few years in the capital, Kabul.
 Slowly on an ideological struggle occurred between him and the leaders of the Tudeh Party in Kabul who were, in Ellian's point of view, Stalinist figures which was reason enough for him and few of his friends to break up with the Tudeh Party of Iran.
 In the fall of 1987, he decided to seek asylum with the Permanent Representative of the United Nations in Kabul whereupon, in 1989, he was invited to come to the Netherlands and was flown out of the country by the United Nations together with other dissidents who were also in danger.

+In 1989, Ellian arrived in the Netherlands as a political refugee.
+Having experienced first-hand the Islamic theocratic government of Iran, he writes often about how such issues are affecting the world in general and the Netherlands in particular.
+In 2025, due to threats on his life tied to such criticism, he was heavily guarded.

 Ian Buruma, among others, accuses Ellian of misrepresentation.
 On the other hand, Ibn Warraq asserts “Buruma gets these basic facts upside down.
 Ellian never misrepresented his identity or his past, nor did he arrive in the Netherlands under false pretenses”.
 Spuriousness of such allegations is, for instance, also asserted by others like J. Hoeksma who, as part of the legal staff of the Dutch representation of the UNHCR at the time, also confirms the opposite of the aforementioned allegations.
 The same grievances have been brought to the fore by, among others, Ellian himself and Frits Bolkestein due to which Buruma was, together with his publisher “Publishing House Penguin”, forced to make many changes and removals in later editions of his book.
 Other prominent persons defending the truthfulness of Ellian's case include the Nobel Prize winner of Literature Mario Vargas Llosa.